 I did venture to put my feet into a stream during one walk and lasted less than 10 seconds.
 I was completely out-classed by one of my fellow travellers who waded about for a number of minutes, but then I don’t mind admitting to being a bit of a wimp!

 The trip had a couple of rest days so we were able to undertake optional activities such as kayaking, white water rafting and additional walks or, as in my case on one day, relaxing with a good book.
 The accommodation we had in both Esterri and Espot was good, with both hotels having nice outdoor areas in which to have a drink after a good day’s walk.
 Although, I should mention that in Espot the step up to the terrace from street level was somewhat challenging at the end of a 1,000m descent or a 3-km route march back from the national park (the latter of which, I hasten to add, was purely voluntary as it was part of the optional day we had at the end of the week).

 On most evenings we ate out as a group but one does has to be mindful that the Spanish eat very late and, whilst extremely good value financially, a 3-course meal (with bread and wine as part of the inclusive price) eaten no earlier than eight o’clock in the evening doesn’t always mean a good night’s sleep!
 (Especially given as we didn’t have the energy to go out and party until midnight to give our food time to digest.)

 Overall, the combination of a well thought out itinerary; a fun and capable tour leader, and a great bunch of travelling companions made for an excellent tour.
 The walking was fairly strenuous in parts but I’d thoroughly recommend that people dust off their boots, tone up their fitness, and go and enjoy what is a very beautiful part of Europe.

-Ngaire Drew took part in our 'On Foot in the Pyrenees' tour in July 2009.
+Ngaire Drew took part in our 'On Foot in the Pyrenees' tour.